seanslma/maki/Coding/VBA/Blog/FixCorruptedExcelFile.md

 Here we discuss a commonly encountered problem when using Excel and the possible solutions to the issue.

 ## Issues
 At some point, when you open your Excel file for editing, you are frustrated that the Excel file does not allow you do anything.

+Note that sometimes you can open the Excel file.
+But after editing some contents and trying to save the file the Excel became not responding again.
+Even turning off the Calculation option to `Manual` does not help.

-Commonly issues include:
+Commonly encountered issues include:
 - The Excel became blank and not responding
 - The Excel bottom status showing `Calculating (4 Threads): 0%` for a long time without any progress
 - Your Excel file size is large but there is not much data in the worksheets